TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Hooks/Hooks/Index.rst

 Hook configuration
 ==================

-There is no complete index of hooks in the Core.
+There is no complete index of hooks in the `Core`:pn:.
 But they are easy to search for and find.
 And typically it comes quite naturally since you will find the hooks in the code you want to extend - if they exist.